 On July 1, 2016, we acquired 100 per cent ownership of Columbia for a purchase price of US\$10.3 billion in cash.
-The acquisition was initially financed through proceeds of \$4.4 billion from the sale of subscription receipts, draws on acquisition bridge facilities in the aggregate amount of US\$6.9 billion and existing cash on hand.
-The sale of the subscription receipts was completed on April 1, 2016 through a public offering and, following the closing of the acquisition, were exchanged into 96.6 million TransCanada common shares.
-See Financial condition section for additional information on the acquisition bridge facilities and the subscription receipts.
+The acquisition was financed through the issuance of TCPL common shares to TransCanada and an intercompany loan due to TransCanada in connection with proceeds received from the sale of TransCanada subscription receipts.
+The sale of TransCanada subscription receipts was completed on April 1, 2016 through a public offering and gross proceeds of approximately \$4.4 billion were transferred to TCPL prior to the closing of the acquisition.
+In addition, we drew on acquisition bridge facilities in the aggregate amount of US\$6.9 billion.
+See Financial condition section for additional information on the common shares issued, the intercompany loan and on the acquisition bridge facilities.

 Columbia operates a portfolio of approximately 24,500 km (15,200 miles) of regulated natural gas pipelines, 285 Bcf of natural gas storage facilities and related midstream assets.
 We acquired Columbia to expand our natural gas business in the U.S. market, positioning ourselves for additional long-term growth opportunities.
 The acquisition also includes a large portfolio of new capital growth projects which currently includes seven significant pipeline expansions designed to transport growing supply from the Marcellus / Utica production basins to markets as well as a scheduled program for modernization of existing infrastructure through 2020 to ensure the continuation of a safe, reliable and efficient system.
-We continue to execute on plans to ensure an effective integration of Columbia into the TransCanada organization, and remain on track to realizing our targeted US\$250 million of annual cost, revenue and financing benefits by 2018.
+We continue to execute on plans to ensure an effective integration of Columbia into the TCPL organization, and remain on track to realizing our targeted US\$250 million of annual cost, revenue and financing benefits by 2018.